Introduction

 Timothy 2:15.)

-(As a brief aside,
+As a brief aside, I

-I will not become the eighth person to “follow” this anonymous
+will not become the eighth person to “follow” this anonymous

-glance, his first article (10/10/2022) seems to be biblical.
-However,
+quick glance, his first article (10/10/2022) seems to be biblical.

-his third article (4/6/2023) denies free will, which is unbiblical,
+However, his third article (4/6/2023) denies free will, which is

-obviously.
-His most recent article (4/14/2023) affirms the unbiblical
+obviously unbiblical.
+His most recent article (4/14/2023) affirms the

-notion that Adam and Eve were created, by a perfect and sinless God,
+unbiblical notion that Adam and Eve were created as sinners by a

 This

-article focuses only on the anonymous author's second article -- in
+article focuses only on the anonymous author's second article, in

 which the false doctrine of Binitarianism is alleged.
 Interestingly,

-the article was written in critique of an article -- published over
+the article was written in critique of an article, published over

-seventeen years ago -- which is: "What
+seventeen years ago, which is "What

-Matt Perman, 1/23/2006.
-Amazingly, the author concludes his
+contributor Matt Perman, 1/23/2006.
+Amazingly, the author

-remarks, by stating that the 1/23/2006 article “. . .
+concludes his remarks by stating that the 1/23/2006 article “...

 accurately explains the TRINITY doctrine.”